ryanfidock721/Space-News-App/README.md

-🚀 Space News App
+# 🚀  Space News App

 A responsive React application that fetches and displays the latest space-related news articles.
-Built with React and Tailwind CSS, and powered by the Spaceflight News API
+Built with React and Tailwind CSS, and powered by the Spaceflight News API.
-.

-✨ Features
+# ✨ Features

 Fetches live news articles from the Spaceflight News API.